 How do they work?

 Refillable bottle stations are designed to send a single stream of water into the mouth of your water bottle without touching the bottle.
 There’s an outline of a bottle in the filling station that has a sensor.
 This sensor recognizes when you hold or place a bottle in front of it.
-Once the sensor senses a bottle is in place, it will automatically send that stream of water into the bottle.
-As long as you’ve aligned the bottle correctly, it should fill quickly without splashing.

-What if I like ice cold water?
+What if I like ice-cold water?

-We have found that the water in the refillable stations is cool (but not cold).
-So if you’re fine with slightly-cooler-than-lukewarm water, you’re set to go.
-If you prefer freezing cold water, you may want to find a nearby quick service location that will give you a (free) cup of ice that you can dump into your bottle if it has a wide enough mouth.
-But hey — in zillion degree weather in Orlando, just about any water is better than no water.
+If you prefer freezing cold water, you may want to find a nearby quick service dining location that will give you a (free) cup of ice that you can dump into your bottle if it has a wide enough mouth.
+But hey — in zillion-degree weather in Orlando, just about any water is better than no water.

 Do I need a bottle with a filter?

-The refillable bottle stations do filter the water that is dispensed into bottles.
-However, in our experience, the water still has that distinctive central Florida taste.
 So if you can’t stomach that iconic flavor, you’ll want to bring a filtered bottle that helps eliminate it or bring along flavor packets for your water (which you can buy at any grocery store and bring along with you, or order from a grocery delivery service).

 Why would I use one of these?